 When I replace a spark plug, I always replace the plug wire as well.
-These often have a shorter life than the plug itself and you don’t want any burning out while you are out on the water.
+These often have a shorter life than the plug itself.
+You don’t want any burning out while you are out on the water.

-With four-stroke engines, you will need to get regular valve adjustments done on the engine to keep it running with maximum efficiency.
+With four-stroke engines, you will need to get the valves adjusted to keep it running at maximum efficiency.
 You will find the necessary information on how often your engine needs adjustments in the owner’s manual.

-Every season, check the fuel line for cracks, worn areas, and abrasions.
-Also, make sure the fittings don’t leak and the fuel tank is not corroding.
+Check the fuel line for cracks, worn areas, and abrasions regularly.
+Also, make sure the fittings don’t leak, and the fuel tank is not corroding.

-If you outboard uses a mechanical throttle cable connecting the helm to the powerhead, this should be regularly inspected and lubricated.
+If you outboard uses a mechanical throttle cable connecting the helm to the powerhead, make sure you regularly inspect and lubricate.
 You will soon notice the throttle becoming tacky and balky if it is not regularly maintained.
 Your owner’s manual should have all the relevant information on maintaining your throttle cable.

 Your boat is like anything else, the more you look after it, the less expensive it is in the long run.
-If you spend a little time at the end of each trip, and carry out the necessary checks at the beginning of each season, your pocket will reap the rewards.
+If you spend a little time at the end of each trip and carry out the necessary checks at the beginning of each season, you will save on the cost of repairs.